kvsaimadhav/website/README.md

-This is a sample project for DevOps related project.
+This is a sample project for Website related project.